Phannsi/Machine-Learning-API-with-Fast-API/README.md

 ## Introduction

-Welcome to data science project about sepsis prediction/classification and the API and streamlit application.
+Welcome to my data science project about a ML sepsis prediction/classification built for an API and streamlit application.

 ## Content